mobxjs/mobx/docs/refguide/is-observable.md

 # isObservableMap

-Returns true if the given object is created using `mobx.map`
+Returns true if the given object is created using `mobx.map`.

 # isObservableArray

-Returns true if the given obect is an array that was made observable using `mobx.observable(array)`
+Returns true if the given obect is an array that was made observable using `mobx.observable(array)`.

 # isObservableObject

-Returns true if the given object is an object that was made observable using `mobx.observable(object)`
+Returns true if the given object is an object that was made observable using `mobx.observable(object)`.